subsetpark/subsetpark/posts/vira.md

 1. Declarer takes the whole stock;
 2. Declarer discards 13 cards;
 3. Declarer decides to fold or continue;
-4. Declarer turns his hand face-up.
+4. Declarer turns their hand face-up.

 As usual, forehand leads and the declarer then attempts to lose all 13 tricks.